WiIIiam278/HuskClaims/docs/Highlighter-API.md

-HuskClaims provides the `Highlighter` interface which you can implement to create your own highlighter for displaying claims to players, which you can then provide via the `HuskClaimsAPI#setHighlighter(Highlighter)` method.
+HuskClaims provides the `Highlighter` interface which you can implement to create your own highlighter for displaying claims to players, which you can then provide via the `HuskClaimsAPI#registerHighlighter(Highlighter)` method.

 ## Table of contents
 * [1.
 The Highlighter interface](#1-the-highlighter-interface)